 With the rise in popularity of food sensitivity awareness, so comes the flood of at-home testing products.

 I believe that many doctors are hesitant to order food sensitivity tests for their patients because enough research on testing methods has not been done – and many doctors are not trained to help their patients interpret and act on the results.
-Because of the disconnect between patient desires for a food sensitivity test, and a doctor’s hesitation to order one, many patients resort to self help.
+Because of the disconnect between patient desires for a food sensitivity test, and a doctor’s hesitation in ordering one, many patients resort to self-help.

-I researched a few of the big food sensitivity names on the market, and finally settled in on Everlywell as the one I wanted to try for myself.
-Some of the tests did not feel right to me (like the hair test one – huh?) and I felt Everlywell had an excellent reputation to boot.
+I researched a few of the big food sensitivity names on the market and finally settled on Everlywell as the one I wanted to try for myself.
+Some of the tests did not feel right to me (like the hair test one – huh?), and I felt Everlywell had an excellent reputation to boot.
 Everlywell even secured a partnership with Lori Greiner on Shark Tank!

-For under $200, Everlywell will send you an at-home blood test that you can do in the comfort of your own home with a prick of your finger.
+For under $200, Everlywell will send you an at-home blood test that you can do in the comfort of your own home with a finger prick.
 It’s super easy if you ask me – although I was a little squeamish at first.
 You can watch me do the test (and blood draw) in the following video.

 After the Results

 I write more about what to do with the results of your food sensitivity test in this article, but for the most part, you should take the information with a grain of salt.
-Don’t let yourself become overwhelmed with the idea of having to eliminate every possible food noted as high or moderate reactivity on your test.
+Don’t let yourself become overwhelmed with the idea of eliminating every possible food noted as high or moderate reactivity on your test.

 You will likely know, at this time, which foods bother you and which do not.
 Continue to eliminate and reintroduce foods until you get to the bottom of what is ailing you most.
 I recommend you work with a trained holistic health coach or other health care professional during this process.

-Additionally, if your food sensitivity test comes back with a slew of foods to avoid, it might be signaling something more is going on, like leaky gut.
+Additionally, if your food sensitivity test comes back with a slew of foods to avoid, it might signal something more is going on, like a leaky gut.
 This is extremely common and should be taken very seriously.